Does this page look plain and unstyled?

 (Apologies if you’ve already got that covered, but YouTube is blocked at work so I can’t see it!)

-2. zooey wrote:
+2. So says zooey

 As I understood from the video, the text-resizing feature doesn’t work in IE6 and earlier if the website is built in a specific way.
 However, this feature doesn’t work on IE7 too, if font-sizes fot the web page are specified in pixels.

-3. Chris Heilmann wrote:
+3. So says Chris Heilmann

 good step, however, the non-zoomed IE interface is hard to read for me, so how would that tutorial benefit someone with even worse eyesight?

-4. Robin wrote:
+4. So says Robin

 A good first attempt, but unfortunately at Youtube resolutions if you need those options in the first place it’s hard to see what you’re doing in the video (especially in the IE6 example).

-5. Ian wrote:
+5. So says Ian

 @zooey - I don’t use IE7 personally, but my understanding was that when you zoomed, it didn’t matter if fonts were set in pixels.
 I only have a ‘cracked’ version of IE7 available (that is when you run multiple IE versions on one machine) and I’m not so sure that it behaves the same as a legit copy.